pedroafleite/Moon/about/index.md

 comments: false
 ---

+Hi!
 I’m Pedro and I’m a Data Scientist.
 A few things about me: I work as a Data Analyst at a startup that is part Data Analytics consultancy, part Data Scientist training.
 Half of my job is applying Web Scraping, Data Wrangling and Exploratory Analysis for clients, while I develop more complex Machine Learning algorithms and pipelines to be applied in future projects.
 So, in practice, I’m a Data Science Analyst and a Machine Learning Trainee all at once.

 I delve into a few Kaggle competitions to learn Machine Learning in practice.
 I was able to predict which products a consumer would purchase again in a supermarket chain (using topic modeling, clustering and random forests).
 I built a model for predicting which pieces of clothing in a Thrift Store were expensive or cheap, based only on clothing descriptions (NLP).
 I also dealt with Named Entities Recognition for legal firms.
 I also have projects such as for the spatial distribution of Covid-19 cases, and statistical analysis applied to research in dentistry.